Comédie-Française: COVID-19 pandemic

 Since October 2020, and because of the COVID-19 pandemic, the Comédie-Française had to close as it is the case for all other theaters in France.
 The Comédie-Française having a permanent troupe of actors, it was decided to switch temporarily to an online program, including readings of the full text of In Search of Lost Time, and an online initiative called Théâtre à la table where actors of the troupe play works in the repertoire after a one week rehearsal.

 Online attendance for this initiative was unexpectedly high, including people outside of Paris and in other countries.

 In May 2021 Éric Ruf, the managing director of the Comédie-Française, declared that 30% of the public of the online program never went to the Comédie-Française, and that they would continue this program even after the reopening.

 Theatre buildings

 The Comédie-Française has had several homes since its inception in 1680 in the Salle Guénégaud.
 In 1689, it was established in a theatre across from the Café Procope.
-From 1770 to 1782, the Comédie performed in the theatre in the royal palace of the Tuileries.
+From 1770 to 1782, the Comédie-Française performed in the theatre in the royal palace of the Tuileries.
 In 1782, the company moved into the Salle du Faubourg Saint-Germain, designed by architects Marie-Joseph Peyre and Charles De Wailly and located on the site of today's Odéon.
 Since 1799, the Comédie-Française has been housed in the Salle Richelieu (architect Victor Louis) at 2, rue de Richelieu.
 This theatre was enlarged and modified in the 1800s, then rebuilt in 1900 after a severe fire.
 The actress Jane Henriot was the only casualty of the fire.